-Our Board of Directors held a total of 29 meetings in the fiscal year ended December 31, 2021, and each of the directors attended at least 75 percent of the aggregate number of meetings of the Board of Directors and committees (if any) on which he or she served.
-It is our policy that all directors attend the Annual Meeting of Stockholders.
-However, conflicts and unforeseen events may prevent the attendance of a director, or directors.
-Due to the public health impact of the ongoing COVID-19 pandemic, the 2021 Annual Meeting of Stockholders was held as a virtual meeting.
-All then-current members of our Board of Directors attended the 2021 Annual Meeting of Stockholders either in person or via webcast.
+Our Board of Directors held a total of 18 meetings in the fiscal year ended December 31, 2022, and each of the directors attended at least 75 percent of the aggregate number of meetings of the Board of Directors and committees (if any) on which he served.

-The Board of Directors maintains the following committees to assist it in its oversight responsibilities.
-The current membership of each committee is indicated in the list of directors set forth under "Board of Directors" above.
+The Board of Directors has established the following committees to assist it in its oversight responsibilities: Audit Committee, Compensation, Nominating and Governance Committee, and Board Oversight Committee.
+The current membership and responsibilities of each committee are disclosed below.